SandunBuddhika/AdsSystem/README.md

 # Introduction
-* This is library to easily implement google admob and meta ads together into a one android appllication with few code lines.
+* This is library to easily implement google admob and meta ads together into a one android appllication with few lines code.

 # Key Features
 * Pre loading ads